Interior design: Color in interior design

 Color is a powerful design tool in decoration, as well as in interior design, which is the art of composing and coordinating colors together to create a stylish scheme on the interior architecture of the space.

 It can be important to interior designers to acquire a deep experience with colors, understand their psychological effects, and understand the meaning of each color in different locations and situations in order to create suitable combinations for each place.
-Color is something that an interior design needs to understand.
 Color can affect the way that humans think, feel, or look at space.
 Color can have a major effect on human behavior through all ages.
 An interior designer must understand that different colors can easily overstimulate people depending on the environment.
 Color can also have effects on a room.
 For example, if someone is claustrophobic then painting a room in darker colors could make the room feel smaller therefore the person could feel trapped.

 Combining colors together could result in creating a state of mind as seen by the observer, and could eventually result in positive or negative effects on them.
 Colors can make the room feel either more calm, cheerful, comfortable, stressful, or dramatic.
 Color combinations can make a tiny room seem larger or smaller.
 So it is for the Interior designer to choose appropriate colors for a place towards achieving how clients would want to look at, and feel in, that space.

 In 2024, red-colored home accessories were popularized on social media and in several design magazines for claiming to enhance interior design.
 This was coined the Unexpected Red Theory.

 Lighting

-Lighting is very important when designing a space.
 Lighting in a room can affect the way that a room is shown.
 By adding natural and artificial lighting a designer can enhance the features in space and make it more pleasing.
 When an interior designer places lighting in a home it is important to know what lighting to put where and how to use lighting to highlight important places in the room.
 Lighting can enhance the aesthetic appeal of a place, setting the mood for the room.
-For example, when putting lighting into an office you want tp make sure there is overhead lighting, task/ desk lighting and natural lighting.
+For example, when putting lighting into an office you want to make sure there is overhead lighting, task/ desk lighting and natural lighting.
 Making sure there is enough lighting in a workspace is important so the person using the place does not strain their eyesight.